MayoCalc / Blog / Everyday

 The Math: How to Calculate a Tip in Your Head

-If you do not have a calculator handy, there is a simple mental math shortcut.
-Find 10% of the bill by moving the decimal point one place to the left.
+Quick mental math trick: find 10% by moving the decimal one place left.
 For a $65 bill, 10% is $6.50.
 Double that for 20% ($13) or add half for 15% ($9.75).
 This gets you close enough without pulling out your phone.

 Or just use our Tip Calculator and skip the mental math entirely.